RafaGago/mini-async-log/README.md

 Shows decent performance for a bounded queue logger.

-"mal-blocking" uses a bounded queue that blocks on full input too.
+"mal-blocking" is the other logger having a similar configuration: bounded queue with blocking behavior when the queue is full, so it's fair to establish a com- parison.

-On the 1M (queue full) tests depending and on the thread count "mal-blocking" seems to be around 5-18% faster and to have around 2x-10x better worst case latency.
+On the 1M (queue full) tests and depending on the thread count "mal-blocking" seems to be around 5-20% faster and to have significantly shorter worst case latency (2000-4000%).

-On the 100k (queue big enough) single threaded test with low thread count (more realistic load) it's significantly outperformed by mal, specially on the uncontended single threaded case.
-The worst case latencies in this case are on par.
+On the 100k (queue big enough) single threaded test with low thread count (more realistic load) it's significantly slower, specially on the uncontended single threaded case, where "mal-sync" seems to be around 2100% faster.
+The worst case latencies are on par.

-This is logical, as a matter of fact "spdlog-async" internals are similar to "mal-blocking"'s; they both use internally the same D.Vyukov bounded queue algorithm,(gabime borrowed the idea from this project when spdlog was using mutexes) so the performance difference is not made in the queue algorithm, but in its usage.
+The performances at 100k start to converge with more contention/threads (while mal is still 20% faster with 16 threads), this is logical as both are based on the D.Vjukov queue (historically the spdlog dev borrowed the idea from this project when spdlog was still using mutexes), so when the queue is on extremely high contention the differences decrease.

-When the queue algorithm is the bottleneck (with high thread count and a lot of contention), the performance of "spdlog-async" is similar to the performance of the bounded mal variations.

-The worst case latency it's around 30x-60x worse than on mal-blocking.

 #### g3log ####

-It shows modest performance.
-Its single threaded performance uncontended (most common situation) is the lowest of all the contenders on the single threaded tests.

-The good thing is that performance improves along with the thread count and it doesn't show extreme big worst-case latencies when on very big contention.
-These worst-case lantecies are still higher than all the mal variants.
+It shows a very modest performance.
+On the single threaded test with 1M messages it's not even performing above the synchronous loggers.
+It starts to take off with more threads but it never reaches the standard of other loggers tested here.

+I wonder if I have something misconfigured.

+The only positive performance aspect that I can see given these results it's that it never reaches the 800ms worst-case latency that is seen on spdlog-async and stays at 100ms.

 #### nanolog ####